-Board The board of directors of London Young Counselling from time to time.
-Commencement Date (insert date).
-Counselling Services The services to be performed by the Counsellor in the course of their appointment hereunder as set out in the Schedule to this Agreement, such services to be provided using reasonable skill and care.
-Termination Date The date on which the Counsellor's appointment hereunder is terminated.
+Commencement Date TBA (insert date).
+Counselling Services The services to be performed by the counsellor during their appointment hereunder as set out in the schedule to this agreement, such services to be provided using reasonable skill and care.
+Termination Date The date on which the counsellor's appointment hereunder is terminated.